100-m/nx.digital/doc/security.md

 ## How do you handle employees leaving the company?

-Each developer has a **@neoxam.com** email and corresponding accesses to GitHub, Auth0, Firebase, AWS, and Zeit.
+Each developer has a **@neoxam.com** email and corresponding accesses to GitHub, Auth0, AWS, and Vercel.
 If a developer quits the job, all that has to be done is:

 - remove the developer’s email from LDAP
 - remove the developer’s access to GitHub
 - remove the developer’s access to AWS
-- remove the developer’s access to Firebase
-- regenerate all Firebase API keys
 - remove the developer’s access to Auth0
-- remove the developer’s access to Zeit
+- remove the developer’s access to Vercel

 ## How do you handle the loss of a device?